<img src="https://secure.moon8ball.com/262075.png" style="display:none;">

 The delight stage is all about delivering the right information to the right person, each time.
 By using highly personalised journeys to provide them with information that really provides them with value - check out how we combined personalisation and automations to see impressive results with one of our clients.

-What are the disadvantages of inbound?
+What are the Disadvantages of Inbound?

 1. It takes time

-Inbound marketing is definitely a long game.
-To succeed at inbound you need to be consistent with your efforts.
 It’s quite likely that it will take you between 6-9 months before you really start to see a significant return on investment.
 We have to note that this is not a hard and fast rule either.
 Not every company is guaranteed to achieve results within this time frame, and equally some companies will see the results long before this time passes.
-Let’s compare inbound marketing to a marathon, where traditional marketing is a sprint.

 sprint